 The answer: it depends.

 If you are aiming for anything that requires a minimum score, and you have the grades to qualify, you will need to attain or exceed that score.

 In some cases, such as these below, there are usually no exceptions, until colleges make new decisions in light of COVID-19 considerations. :

-Visit the admissions Web pages at the most selective colleges.
 You will likely see that they do not have “minimum cut-off” standardized test scores for admissions.
 Speak to their admissions officers.
 They will not discourage your application.
-But they will also tell you the scores for the middle 50 percent of the last freshman class.
-Unless you are being highly recruited for a special talent, diversity or economic status, your chances of being admitted to a school are low if you do not score in that middle range.
+But they should also tell you the scores for the middle 50 percent of the last freshman class.
 Low test scores or no test scores by themselves will not get you denied.
-But low scores and a second weakness might.
+But low or no scores and a second weakness might.

 The flagship public university in your state will likely have a wide range for the middle 50 percent of a freshman class.
 Rutgers-New Brunswick, for example, had a range between 1190 and 1410 for the class that arrived on campus last year.
 Rutgers also reports these ranges for each undergraduate school within the university.
 The 1190 SAT that helped get a student into the Mason Gross School of the Arts is not likely to be high enough to be admitted into the engineering school or the pharmacy school.
 The Mason Gross applicant was also considered for their artistic talents.
 Applicants to the business, engineering and pharmacy schools needed to have high math scores.
 A low score and a second weakness might get you denied at one school within a larger university, but not hurt your application to another.